Women's Health Topics

 Explore the links below for helpful information about breastfeeding.

-Donor Breast Milk Information.
-Mother’s own breastmilk is preferred when needing to supplement a newborn baby, however, when this is not available, donor human milk is the next best option to meet the nutritional needs of your baby.
+- Donor Breast Milk Information.
+Mother’s own breast milk is preferred when feeding a newborn baby.
+However, if you are unable to breastfeed or produce enough milk, human milk from a donor is the next best option to meet the nutritional needs of your baby.

-Keys to Successful Breastfeeding.
-Helpful hints about breastfeeding, from skin-to-skin contact to when to ask for help from a lactation consultants.
+- Keys to Successful Breastfeeding.
+Helpful hints about breastfeeding, from skin-to-skin contact to when to ask for help from a lactation consultant.

 Explore the organizations below to find more information about your options for postpartum and newborn support.